GAE: Unleashing Physical Potential of VLM with Generalizable Action Expert: Method

 \section{Method}

-Figure~\ref{fig:gdp} shows the full pipeline of our method.
-We utilize 3D spatial trajectories to serve as the bridge between our high-level VLM and low-level action expert.
-The process begins with the VLM, which reasons about 2D keypoints and leverages depth data to generate two key outputs: a sparse set of 3D waypoints and the final end-effector pose at the target keypoint.
-After transforming these from the camera frame to the robot's base frame, we use a B-spline to interpolate them.
-This step converts the sparse points into a continuous and smooth end-effector pose trajectory, from which guidance signals are sampled for the Action Expert, as we will detail in section ~\ref{sec:3.1} and ~\ref{sec:3.2}.
+Figure~\ref{fig:gdp} illustrates the overall pipeline of our method, which employs 3D pose trajectories as an interface between the high-level VLM and the low-level action expert.
+The VLM reasons over 2D keypoints together with their depth values, and outputs a sparse set of 3D waypoints as well as a final end-effector pose associated with the target keypoint.
+We adopt Qwen2.5VL~\citep{bai2025qwen2} as the VLM backbone; comparisons with alternative backbones and model scales are provided in Appendix~\ref{app:model}.

-Traditional Vision-Language-Action (VLA) models typically predict coordinates in the robot's base frame.
-We argue this approach is inherently flawed, as it implicitly forces the Vision Language Model (VLM) to learn a complex camera-to-robot transformation, often without the necessary camera priors.
-Such a task runs counter to the VLM's vision-centric nature, encouraging shortcuts like memorizing spatial coordinates rather than truly understanding spatial relationships.
-This tendency explains the poor generalization commonly seen in these models.
-Our approach overcomes this by predicting waypoints directly in the camera frame.
-This formulation is far more intuitive, as it aligns directly with the VLM's image-based pre-training and enables the model to fully preserve and leverage its powerful prior knowledge.